Hindi Language 4 (PG)

 - the ability to produce passages of the appropriate length in the appropriate register of written Hindi on any topic

 - the ability to understand spoken Hindi on any topic and at every level of the language

 - the ability to engage in spoken discourse on any topic and at any level of the language

-Total of 22 weeks teaching with 4 hours language classes per week.
-There will also be 12 hours over the 22 weeks spent in lectures/ tutorials.
+Total of 22 weeks teaching with 4 hours language classes per week in language classes.

 Scope and syllabus

 This module presumes already advanced knowledge of the Hindi language.
 The emphasis is on learning and using specialist vocabulary from a variety of areas (politics, religion, psychology and emotions, patriarchy, development, Perso-Urdu culture, patriarchy, etc.).
 A wide range of (mostly web-based) audio-visual material is used for the purpose, as well as appropriate selections from plays, stories and articles.
 Listening and reading comprehension of difficult passages and specific language registers is fostered throughout.
 Proficiency in written Hindi is fostered through writing of responses, speeches, articles on specific topics or using specific language registers or idiolects.

 Communicative practice is established through discussion in Hindi of the issues arising from the specific topics, role-plays and presentations.
 Hindi alone is used throughout the course.